yumi-h-1/yumi-h-1/README.md

 Welcome to my github!

-I'm Yumi, working as a data scientist in London on medical images and signal processing in health care.
+I'm Yumi, working as a data scientist in London on medical images and biosignal processing in healthcare and clinical sector.

 ---